 Organizational culture, behaviour and the management of human resources are examined.
 The planning and design of food service operations, including equipment selection, are reviewed.
-The procurement, production and storage of food in quantity are explored.
+The procurement, production, and storage of food in quantity are explored.
 Environmental and ethical considerations are discussed.
-(Six 6 hour labs - spread across NUTR 4013 and NUTR 4023).
+(A maximum of ten 6 hour labs - spread across NUTR 4013 and NUTR 4023).
 Prerequisite(s): NUTR 4013.
 Corequisite(s): NUTR 4020L.